-Organizations that fail to complete the Deal Breakers will automatically receive a rating of either Existing or Developing, regardless of the amount of points scored as they are not meeting the minimum expectations set forth by the university.
+Organizations that fail to complete the Deal Breakers will not be eligible for a rating higher than Meets Some Expectations regardless of points scored as they are not meeting the minimum expectations set forth by the university.

 Table 1.
-Goal Achievement Scoring Rubric
+Goal Reflection and Poster Presentation Rubric

 Each chapter's SMART Goals Worksheet and End of Year Reflection will be used to assess the progress of each individual goal.
-This rubric will be used separately for each individual goal for a total of 80 possible points (12 per goal).
+This rubric will be used separately for each individual goal and the poster presentation (15 points each, 120 points total).

-Existing Developing Contributing Excelling 0.5 1 1.5 2 Goal Setting The goal met none of the elements of a SMART goal and little to no effort was put into action planning The goal met some of the elements of a SMART goal and some effort was put into action planning The goal met the five elements of a SMART goal and substantial effort was put into action planning The SMART goals met recommended best practices and significant effort was put into action planning Goal Completion The chapter did not achieve their goal and little to no effort was demonstrated The chapter did not achieve their goal but some effort was made toward its completion The chapter achieved their stated goal OR Substantial effort and progress was made The chapter achieved and well surpassed their stated goal Collaboration The chapter did not collaborate with fellow officers, campus partners, or external stakeholders An attempt was made to collaborate with others in the completion of the goal Collaboration occurred in completing this goal OR There was no reasonable way to engage others The chapter collaborated with a significant number of stakeholders and built meaningful relationships Adaptability The chapter failed to demonstrate effective or any adaptability in the face of challenges Minimal effort was put into addressing challenges Significant effort was put into addressing challenges OR No challenges occurred Significant effort was put into identifying new and innovative solutions to challenges that occurred Demonstrated Learning Little to no organizational or individual learning occurred Some organizational or individual learning occurred Organizational and individual learning occurred Organizational and individual learning occurred and was then acted upon
+Does Not Meet Expectations Meets Some Expectations Meets Expectations Exceeds Expectations 0 1 2 3 Goal Setting The goal met none of the elements of a SMART goal The goal met some of the elements of a SMART goal The goal met the five elements of a SMART goal The goal met the five elements of a SMART goal and aligned with recommended best practices Goal Completion The chapter did not achieve their goal and little to no effort was demonstrated The chapter did not achieve their goal, but some effort was made toward its completion The chapter achieved their stated goal OR Substantial effort and progress were made The chapter achieved and well surpassed their stated goal Collaboration The chapter did not collaborate with fellow officers or members, campus partners, or external stakeholders An attempt was made to collaborate with others in the completion of the goal Collaboration occurred in completing this goal OR There was no reasonable way to engage others The chapter collaborated with a significant number of stakeholders and built meaningful relationships Adaptability The chapter failed to demonstrate effective or any adaptability in the face of challenges Minimal effort was put into addressing challenges Significant effort was put into addressing challenges OR No challenges occurred Significant effort was put into identifying new and innovative solutions to challenges that occurred Demonstrated Learning Little to no organizational or individual learning occurred Some organizational or individual learning occurred Organizational and individual learning occurred Organizational and individual learning occurred and was then acted upon